optozorax/unasanu/content/en/index.md

     * The time grid size is Y·2<sup>k</sup>.
     * We solve the FEM for the entire universe using the defined spatial and time grids and real numbers with the defined precision.

 For such an algorithm, it turns out that for each subsequent cycle iteration `k`, we increase the precision of all algorithm components by a factor of 2.
 Imagine now that an observer inside such a universe wants to run an experiment to ascertain the continuity of his own space (or time).
 For any level of experimental precision, there will always be a `k` that will result in the experiment proving his universe to be a continuum.
-This is another application of simulation by process of limits.
+This is another application of the Limit Method Simulation.

 This approach suits particularly well the case of the heat death of the universe.
 In such a case, you can select some finite `k`, such that an observer won't be able to carry out an experiment with the necessary precision within the universe's lifetime.